sghuang19/ee208-fa20/experiment_1/experiment_report_1.md

 This function utilized `potential()` to find the potential distribution, and then `gradient()` to calculate the electric field intensity.

 A series of radian value `theta` is formed to obtain a set of start points of streamlines.
 To improve appearance of our plots, the streamlines should not all start at the charges.
-Instead, we use trigonometric functions to generate a series of start points that are at a specific distance, in our case, one tenth of the range from the charges.
+Instead, we use trigonometric functions to generate a series of start points that are at a specific distance, in our case, one twentieth of the range from the charges.

 ```matlab
     for index = 1:size(charges, 1)